-Begin again.
+Begin Again.
 Little moments.
-Tending to the flowers.
+Running the water.
+Tending to the plants.
 Cutting the fruit.
 Opening the curtains so that the entire sky can greet you.
 It’s never easy but, no matter.
 Steam from the tea so quiet.
 An open book, and door, and arms.

-You have time.
-Time to create a life that you can stand up straight in.
+You woke up today.
+You are alive.
+This is a gift.
 Even though life may beat you down.
 Hard.
 Even though things, situations, and people you love may be taken away from you so that your arms can memorize the grace of letting them go.
 Even then, especially then, begin again.

 But today, if you are wading through the waters of loss or confusion: begin again.
 Open the avocado.
 Draw the bath.
-Call your best friend.
 Gather the books.
 Play your favorite album.
 Write.
 Create art.
 Open your arms.
 Move your legs.
 Lovely, little blessings.
 Whispering to life that you won’t give up.
-Not ever.